VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_pulsed_sweep/README.md

-# Examples for Operating a SpikeSafe PRF or SMU in Pulsed Sweep mode
+# Examples for Operating a SpikeSafe PRF or PSMU in Pulsed Sweep mode

 ## **Purpose**
-Demonstrate how to use a SpikeSafe PRF or SMU to deliver a pulsed current sweep to an LED or Laser.
+Demonstrate how to use a SpikeSafe PRF or PSMU to deliver a pulsed current sweep to an LED or Laser.
 This operation mode ignores the typical Set Current setting, and instead specifies a Start Current and Stop Current.
 This mode is akin to a pulsed stair case output with user-specified Step Count, On Time, and Off Time.
 Stair case can be upward facing (Start Current < Stop Current) or downward facing (Start Current > Stop Current).

 ## **Run Pulsed Sweep Mode**